-Archery: good for the body, good for the mind
+Archery benefits: good for the body, good for the mind

 Friday 26th June

 When asked what I do as a hobby, and I reply ‘Archery’, most people raise an eyebrow.
 The next question tends to be ‘Isn’t that expensive?’.
-It’s also surprising to note the number of people who profess to always wanting to ‘have a go’, but have never actually gotten round to doing so.
+It’s also surprising to note the number of people who profess to always want to ‘have a go’, but have never actually gotten round to doing so.

 Having not done sports since I left school I was nearing forty and looking for an activity that would allow me to meet new people, exercise the whole body and not feel intrusive on my social life.